zoechen0717/PyCasMap/README.md

 1             5678
 ...
 ```

-## Validation

-PyCasMap has been extensively validated against the original casmap using both simulated and real 4plex/6plex data.
-All main workflows (constructs, build, spacers, tuples) produce **identical results**.
-See `parallel_test.py` and related scripts for details.

 ## Contributing

 Contributions are welcome!
 Please fork the repo, create a feature branch, and submit a pull request.